-dnstap-output

-Configures the path to which the dnstap frame stream will be sent if dnstap is enabled at compile time and active.
+dnstap-output This configures the path to which the dnstap frame stream is sent if dnstap is enabled at compile time and active.

-The first argument is either file or unix, indicating whether the destination is a file or a UNIX domain socket.
+The first argument is either file or unix, indicating whether the destination is a file or a Unix domain socket.
 The second argument is the path of the file or socket.
-(Note: when using a socket, dnstap messages will only be sent if another process such as fstrm\capture (provided with libfstrm) is listening on the socket.)
+(Note: when using a socket, dnstap messages are only sent if another process such as fstrm_capture (provided with libfstrm) is listening on the socket.)